Public Trust Has Dwindled With Rise in Income Inequality

 Trust in others and confidence in societal institutions are at their lowest point in over three decades, analyses of national survey data reveal.
-The findings are forthcoming in Psychological Science, a journal of the Association for Psychological Science.
+The findings are reported in Psychological Science, a journal of the Association for Psychological Science.

 “Compared to Americans in the 1970s-2000s, Americans in the last few years are less likely to say they can trust others, and are less likely to believe that institutions such as government, the press, religious organizations, schools, and large corporations are ‘doing a good job,’” explains psychological scientist and lead researcher Jean M. Twenge of San Diego State University.